JosephLimWeiJie/cs50w/capstone/README.md

 + `static/shopping/x` - contains a CSS and Javascript file necessary for that feature's template.
 + `static/styles.css` - basic CSS applied to `layout.html`.
 + `templates/shopping/` - contains all templates needed for the app.

+<a name="justification"></a>
+## Project Justification
+The `Shopping` app contains various features for it to function as an actual Ecommerce website.
+As such, several features, as listed under `Features` are implemented.
+Some of these features are more complicated than the others.
+For instance, the button to increase/decrease quantity in `listing` and `cart` was done using Javascript.
+To allow ease of selecting date when creating a new profile, a calender date picker was also added.

+The most notable feature implemented is the **Notification** feature.
+This feature overlaps all other features and serves as a primary core of the app.
+Whenever a user (buyer or seller) performs an action, a notification is sent to both parties.
+Additionally, the trending searches feature in the `Main Page` tracks the click-rate of each listing asynchronously to replicate a top listing searches functionality.

+Finally, all the features tie together to give a pleasant user experience. `Shopping` is designed to look clean and modern with its mobile responsive design, with various CSS for each template pages, combined with Boostrap's image carousel, modals, navigations bars and its grid system.